gavinpardoe/DEP-Enrolment/README.md

 10.11 (El Capitan)
 10.12 (Sierra)

 In the below documentation there will be refrences to line numbers within Xcode.
-By default line numbers are not show in Xcode.
+By default line numbers are not shown in Xcode.
 To show them open Xcode Preferencs and click on the Text Editing tab, within that tab click Editing and then tick the Show Line Numbers check box.

 ### App Structure
+---
 ![alt tag](https://github.com/gavinpardoe/DEP-Enrolment/blob/master/Screenshots/structure.png?raw=true)

 ### Editing in Xcode
+---
 **Im only going to list some of the basic changes that can be made, to list everything would take a lot of documentation!**

 Download and open the project in Xcode.
 The navigation pane on the left will list various files: